Cosmic Sympathy in late Platonism

 Project description

-Since 2024, Dr. Andreea-Maria Lemnaru-Espuna is the Principal Investigator of the postdoctoral project "Cosmic Sympathy in late Platonism" financed by the Austrian Science Fund at the University of Vienna's Institute of Philosophy.
+Since 2024, Dr. Andreea-Maria Lemnaru-Espuna is the Principal Investigator of the research project "Cosmic Sympathy in late Platonism" financed by the Austrian Science Fund at the University of Vienna's Institute of Philosophy.

-The project aims at analyzing the metaphysical foundations, theological implications and applications (prayer, astrology, alchemy) of the late Platonic cosmological doctrine of correspondances between microcosm/macrocosm.
-The research's angles are 1) the cosmos conceived as a living being 2) nature's sanctity.
+This project, at the intersection of Philosophy of nature, philosophy of religions and ancient philosophy, aims at analyzing the metaphysical principles, foundations, theological implications and applications (prayer, astrology, alchemy, magic, theurgy) of the late Platonic cosmological doctrine of correspondances between microcosm/macrocosm.

-The project has an interest in the early-Christian concept of providence and in a comparative perspective with Asian philosophy.
-This project at the crossroads of Ancient Philosophy, Philosophy of Religions and Philosophy of Nature seeks to offer a new perspective on the man-nature crisis relationship.
+The project has an interest in the early-Christian concept of providence and in a comparative perspective with Asian philosophy (Daoism, buddhism), and seeks to offer a new perspective on the man-nature crisis relationship.

-It closely collaborates with scholars in late Platonism worldwide, and more particularly with the Universities of Cambridge, Oxford, Paris, Leuven, Tuebingen, Stanford, the Foro di Studi Avanzati in Rome, Salerno and Oslo.
+It closely collaborates with scholars in late Platonism worldwide, and more particularly with the Universities of Cambridge, Oxford, Paris, Leuven, Tuebingen, Stanford, Rome, Salerno and Oslo.

 Events: